Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 4: Icelandic wool is a magical shield of heat

-I also remember being on the Vatnajökull glacier when a robust northern wind hit us, and people were hunkered down, waiting to see if we had literally to crawl down because of bad weather.
-But I took out my Icelandic woolen sweater and put it and put my windproof jacket on over it.
+I also remember being on the Vatnajökull glacier when a robust northern wind hit us, and people were hunkered down, waiting to see if we would literally have to crawl down because of the bad weather.
+But I took out my Icelandic woolen sweater and put it on.
+Then I put my windproof jacket over it.
 It was like being cloaked in a shield of heat.
 Waiting it out on the windswept and barren glacial plain until things calmed down was just fine by me.

 Tip 5: Explaining layers